 How to Order a Vegan Domino’s Pizza

-Domino’s offers five different types of crust to choose from for the base of your pizza, and they all have some potentially problematic ingredients.
-Some are blatantly non-vegan, and others may be up to interpretation.
+Domino’s offers five different types of crust to choose from for the base of your pizza, and they all have problematic ingredients.
+Some are blatantly non-vegan, and others you will have to decide what you are comfortable with and if it is vegan for you.
 Let’s take a look at them individually.

 - Handmade Pan Crust – The thicker of the standard options, this crust is made from: enriched flour (wheat flour, iron, thiamine mononitrate, niacin, riboflavin, folic acid), water, palm oil, soybean oil, and 2% or less of the following: sugar, salt, whey, natural butter flavor, soy lecithin, maltodextrin, dextrose, dough conditioners (sodium stearoyl lactylate, enzyme, calcium sulfate, ascorbic acid, calcium phosphate, L-cysteine), and yeast.
 We’ll have to pass on the handmade pan crust, too.